cBioPortal/cbioportal/docs/File-Formats.md

     If later chart can fit into the first matrix, then its priority will be promoted.

     Please see [here](Study-View.md) for more detailed information about how study view utilize priority and how the layout is calculated based on priority.
-- Row 5: **The attribute name for the database**: This name should be in upper case.
+- Row 5: **The attribute name for the database**: This name must be in upper case and can only contain alpha numeric characters and underscores.

 #### Example metadata rows